KSaubhagya/teachablemachine/README.md

 ## 🎯 Project Goals

--Show how Teachable Machine can be used to rapidly prototype image classification models -Recreate the iconic “Chihuahua vs. Muffin” experiment -Demonstrate AI’s perception challenges in ambiguous visual tasks -Provide an easy-to-run demo for educational or humorous purposes
+-Show how Teachable Machine can be used to prototype image classification models -Recreate the iconic “Chihuahua vs. Muffin” experiment -Demonstrate AI’s perception challenges in ambiguous visual tasks -Provide an easy-to-run demo for educational and model training purposes

 ---